Vegas shooter wired $100,000 to girlfriend's home country last week

 Lombardo credited local police and hotel security with the speed in which they reacted.

-Investigators still have not determined a motive for the mass murder.
-The death toll currently stands at 59 but officials have warned that could climb.
+Investigators still have not determined a motive.
+The death toll stands at 59, but officials have warned that it could climb.
 More than 500 people were wounded.

 "We have identified all but three victims," Lombardo said.

-Note: CORRECTION (Oct.
-3, 2017, 5:35 p.m.): An earlier version of this article incorrectly described the resolution of a 2012 court case involving Stephen Paddock.
-Paddock owed $270 in court costs at the time of his death Sunday; he was not owed $270.